claymichaels/nixos/README.md

 nix-search "foo"    # Search available packages nix-shell -p foo    # start a temporary shell with the package Foo.
 Useful for using one-off utilities

 # in configuration.nix
 environment.etc."current/nix".source=/etc/nixos/configuration.nix;  # Copies the config file into /etc so I can check which file created this generation
+# Don't do that!
+Flakes causes it to be more picky, and mentioning the actual filesystem seems to be a no-no.
+QuadRadical in the Matrix chat sugggests using inputs.self instead.
+Will play.

 ## Kitty
 CTRL+SHIFT+C    Copy
 SHIFT+INSERT    Paste

 Jasi on NIXOS Matrix suggests reading https://nix.dev/tutorials/module-system/a-basic-module/ to learn about multiple DEs.